juliocolon/Boston-Celtics-Trivia-/README.md

 Diasabling certain buttons, once a user made a choice on a given question.

 ## Unsolved Problems
-I would like to add a :24 second clock that would give users :24 seconds to answer each question, else their incorrect answers would increment and they would be forced to move onto the next question.
+- Add a :24 second clock that would give users :24 seconds to answer each question, else their incorrect answers would increment and they would be forced to move onto the next question.

-I would like to add some 2D animation.
+- Add some 2D animation.

-I would like to randomize the questions and answers.
+- Randomize the questions and answers.
+- Make the design responsive for mobile devices.
+- Add a home screen, where a user can choose to play NBA trivia for all 32 teams.

 ## Images, Gifs and Audio